 What is so special about the egg?
 I know it's a complete protein... but what does that really mean?
 Are there any negatives that I should be aware of?
 What is the nutritional content?

-He & She breaks down the egg for you and offers some insight into this natural protein source.
+We break down the egg for you and offer some insight into this natural protein source.

 What is an egg white?